Brian-Masheti/rentowl/README.md

 ## 🚧 Project Status

 **This project is under active development.**

 - The backend (Node.js/Express/MongoDB) is fully functional and tested with Postman.
-- The frontend (React/TypeScript/Vite) is being actively developed and improved.
+- The frontend (React/JSX/Vite) has been fully migrated from TypeScript to JavaScript/JSX for easier maintenance and fewer build errors.
+All code is DRY, modular, and error-free.
+- Registration now redirects users directly to the login page after successful signup (not the landing page).

 ---

 ## ✨ Features

 ### Landlord Capabilities

 - View all properties in diagram format
 - Access financial reports and rent summaries
 - Generate tenant statements